sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

      - Value
    * - CREDENTIAL STORE
      - Select the Credential Store from drop-down
-     - Choose specific Credential Store from drop-down or Select Do not use Credential Store
+     - Choose specific Credential Store from drop-down or select Do not use Credential Store
    * - CONNECTION TYPE
      - Select the Connection type from drop-down
      - Choose Databricks as Connection Type
    * - CONNECTION NAME
      - Connection Name
-     - Add an unique Connection Name
+     - Add a unique Connection Name
    * - TOKEN
      - Token
      - Add token generated